-Poste Italiane signed eight bilateral committed revolving credit facilities for a total amount of $\in$ 2,450 million, with leading Italian and European banks and with maturities ranging from 18 to 60 months from the date of signing.
-To date, these credit facilities have never been drawn down and have staggered maturities from May 2024 to November 2027.
+Poste Italiane signed twelve bilateral committed revolving credit facilities for a total amount of € 2,750 million, with nine leading Italian and European banks and with maturities ranging from 18 to 60 months from the date of signing.
+To date, these credit facilities have never been drawn down and have staggered maturities from November 2025 to November 2029.

 All of these credit facilities contained a change-of-control clause, according to which - in the event that the Ministry of the Economy ceased to control Poste Italiane, directly or indirectly, pursuant to and by effect of article 2359 of the Italian Civil Code, section 1, nos.
-1 and/or 2, or pursuant to and by effect of article 93 of the TUF - the lending banks may (i) request early repayment of the uses made and any other amount due, or (ii) exercise the right of withdrawal.
+1 and/or 2, or pursuant to and by effect of article 93 of the TUF, except where agreed otherwise between the parties, the lending banks may (i) cancel the available credit line amount and (ii) request early repayment of the uses made and any other amount due.

-5.9 Compensation owed to directors in the event of early termination of their employment, including as a consequence of a takeover bid (pursuant to Article 123-bis, section 1, letter i), TUF)
+5.9.
+Compensation owed to directors in the event of early termination of their employment, including as a consequence of a takeover bid (pursuant to Article 123-bis, section 1, letter i), TUF)